Kakumi/Pokebot/README.md

   * View opponent pokemon & party stats such as hidden power, moves, IVs.
 * Version Checker
   * A popup will appear when a new version is available.
+* Discord Webhook
+  * Get a notification in any discord server using webhooks.

 ## <a name="overview-bots"></a>Bots
 * Starter